berbix/berbix-node/README.md

 - `templateKey` - The template key for this transaction.
 - `consentsToAutomatedFacialRecognition` - Indicates that the user has already consented to the use of automated facial recognition.
 Berbix cannot determine if a selfie matches and ID for selfies uploaded through the API if this option is not set to `true`.
-This options can only be used if the "Use customer seeded biometric consent" option is enabled on the template used for this transaction.
-Reach out to Berbix if you need to the toggle for that option to appear in your template settings, as the option is hidden by default.
+Reach out to Berbix if you need to pass user consent through the API, as the use of this option is disallowed by default.
 - `apiOnlyOpts` - Object with the following properties
   - `idType` - (Optional) the type of ID that will be uploaded for this transaction.
 You can see the supported values in [API documentation](https://docs.berbix.com/reference/createtransaction) for the `api_only_options` under the body params for creating a transaction.
   - `idCountry` - (Optional) the two-letter country code (ISO 3166-1 alpha-2) for the country that issued the ID that will be uploaded.